-For purposes of this Offering Circular, "TBA-eligible" means that the Mortgages underlying the type of securities qualified by the term are considered "good delivery" by the Securities Industry and Financial Markets Association in satisfaction of unspecified trades in the TBA market.
+For purposes of this Offering Circular, "TBA-eligible" means that the Mortgages underlying the type of securities qualified by the term are considered "good delivery" by the Securities Industry and Financial

+Markets Association in satisfaction of unspecified trades in the TBA market.
 "Legacy," as used in connection with securities, refers to Fannie Mae-issued MBS and Megas and Freddie Mac Gold PCs and Giant PCs issued, in each case, prior to the implementation of the single security initiative on June 3, 2019.

-Freddie Mac-issued UMBS and Supers are designed to qualify for good delivery under guidelines announced by SIFMA on March 7, 2019, in satisfaction of unspecified TBA trades covering corresponding comparable Fannie Mae-issued UMBS and Supers, respectively, and vice versa.
+Freddie Mac-issued UMBS and Supers are designed to qualify for good delivery under SIFMA guidelines, in satisfaction of unspecified TBA trades covering corresponding comparable Fannie Maeissued UMBS and Supers, respectively, and vice versa.